 - So far, Kerala, Maharashtra, and Tamil Nadu have achieved the goal set by the SDGs

 - The components within this strategy are complements and the overall objective may not be realised if these are implemented individually or as substitutes for one another.

 - This figure is from 2005-2006, when National Family Health Survey-3 (NFHS-3) was published.
 Presently, it is 99.9% as per NFHS-4.

-- In India, the nine socioeconomically backward states of Assam, Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Orissa, Rajasthan, Uttaranchal, and Uttar Pradesh, referred to as the Empowered Action Group (EAG) states, lag behind in the demographic transition and have the highest maternal mortality rates in the country (Arokiasamy 2008).
+- In India, the nine socioeconomically backward states of Assam, Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Orissa, Rajasthan, Uttaranchal, and Uttar Pradesh, referred to as the Empowered Action Group (EAG) states (Arokiasamy 2008).